cancerberoSgx/short-jsdoc/README.md

     node src/shortjsdoc.js test/test-project/ > html/data.json
     # generates the front end js application jsdocs itself
     node src/shortjsdoc.js html/src/ > html/data.json

+# Heavy type support
+Heavy support for Types - they are optional but it is important for getting a navigable API.
+Features:
+ * customizable native types (by default pointing to mozilla site)
+ * generics syntax support - Array is not as descriptive as Array<Object<String,Apple>>.
+Generics are optional but there and are based on javadocs and have a flexible syntax.

+    //@class Farmer a human that harvest food @extends Human
+    //@method harvest @param {Object<String,Resource>} resources the resources to be harvested b the farmer, by id.
+    //@return {Object<String,Food>} the harvested food units.
+    Farmer.prototype.harvest = function(resources){...}

+#Extendable

+The parser read the sources and generate a Abstract Syntax Tree (AST) of ALL the @annotations.
+THEN it is 'beautified' with shortcuts for properties and methods.
+But the AST is there for those who want to define its own semantics and annotations.
+For example, you want to use your own custom annotation, let's say, @versionfoo to indicate you method's, classes', properties etc version you could do something like the following (ready to run) test

+    // the code to be parsed - note that it contains some custom @versionfoo annotations var code =
+        '//@module office @versionfoo 3.2' + '\n' +
+        '//@class Computer' + '\n' +
+        '//you can do excel here' + '\n' + '//@versionfoo 1.2' + '\n' +
+        '//@method putmusic @param {Object<String,Array<Song>>} songs' + '\n' +
+        '//@versionfoo 1.0' + '\n' +
+        '';

+    //instantiate the parser and parse
+    var maker = new JsDocMaker();
+    maker.parseFile(code);
+    maker.postProccess();
+    maker.postProccessBinding();
+    var jsdoc = maker.data;

+    // we define a function to visit each AST node - we will search for a children @versionfoo and if any set as a property var astVisitor = function(node)
+    {
+        var versionfoo = _(node.children||[]).find(function(child)
+        {
+            return child.annotation === 'versionfoo';
+        });
+        if(versionfoo && versionfoo.name)
+        {
+            node.versionfoo = versionfoo.name;
+        }
+    };
+    maker.recurseAST(astVisitor);
+    expect(jsdoc.modules.office.versionfoo).toBe('3.2');

+After this we can easily access the @versionfoo of any node like for example, the following expression:

+    jsdoc.modules.office.versionfoo === '3.2'

 #Motivation